codeigniter4/CodeIgniter4/user_guide_src/source/models/entities.rst

         ];

         protected $datamap = [
-            'full_name' => 'name',
+            'name' => 'full_name',
         ];
     }

 By adding our new database name to the ``$datamap`` array, we can tell the class what class property the database column should be accessible through.
-The key of the array is the name of the column in the database, where the value in the array is class property to map it to.
+The key of the array is class property to map it to, where the value in the array is the name of the column in the database.

 In this example, when the model sets the ``full_name`` field on the User class, it actually assigns that value to the class' ``$name`` property, so it can be set and retrieved through ``$user->name``.
 The value will still be accessible